Regarding Irritable Bowel Syndrome and the Low FODMAP diet, there is a lot to unpack - so let’s jump right in!

 You can still eat your favorite meats like beef, pork, chicken, lamb, fish, and prawns.
 Other sources of protein and even meat replacements receive the green light as well - foods like eggs, tofu, and tempeh.

 Certain dairy foods and cooking oils add another source of healthy fats to a Low FODMAP diet.
-This includes lactose-free milks, parmesan cheese, colby, cheddar, mozzarella, greek yogurt, coconut oil, and olive oil.
+This includes lactose-free milk, parmesan cheese, colby, cheddar, mozzarella, greek yogurt, coconut oil, and olive oil.

 Why Switch to a Low FODMAP Diet?